top of page

 Develop symbols for your story and discover how settings are forms of symbolism in storytelling.

-Discover the purpose of setting in story and the meanings of multiple human-made settings.
+Discover the purpose of setting in story and the meanings of multiple human-made settings and tools and technology.

 Discover the meanings behind multiple natural settings & weather & how to use them in your story.